Parliament of Tasmania

 The Parliament of Tasmania is the bicameral legislature of the Australian state of Tasmania.
-It follows a Westminster-derived parliamentary system and consists of the Governor of Tasmania, the Tasmanian House of Assembly (the lower house), and Tasmanian Legislative Council (the upper house).
-Since 1841, both Houses have met in Parliament House, Hobart.
+It follows a Westminster-derived parliamentary system and consists of the governor of Tasmania (the representative of the King), the Legislative Council (the upper house), and the House of Assembly (the lower house).
+Since 1841, the Legislative Council has met in Parliament House, Hobart, with the House of Assembly following suit from its establishment in 1856.
 The Parliament of Tasmania first met in 1856.

-The powers of the Parliament are prescribed in the Constitution of Tasmania, as amended from time to time.
+The powers of the Parliament are prescribed in the Constitution of Tasmania.
 Since the Federation of Australia in 1901, Tasmania has been a state of the Commonwealth of Australia, and the Constitution of Australia regulates its relationship with the Commonwealth.
 Under the Australian Constitution, Tasmania ceded certain legislative and judicial powers to the Commonwealth, but retained complete independence in all other areas.
-In practice, however, the independence of the Australian states has been greatly eroded by the increasing financial domination of the Commonwealth.

-The leader of the party or coalition with the confidence of the House of Assembly is invited by the Governor to form the Government and become Premier of Tasmania.
+The leader of the party or coalition with the confidence of the House of Assembly is invited by the governor to form the Government and become the premier of Tasmania.

+Throughout its history, the Tasmanian Parliament frequently had members who previously served in Federal Parliament proportionally more so than the other state and territory parliaments.

+The Government currently consists of a Liberal minority government, formed after the 2025 state election.
+The Third Rockliff ministry consists of Liberal members.

 History

 The island of Van Diemen's Land (now known as Tasmania) was claimed and subsequently settled by the United Kingdom in 1803.
-Initially, it was administered by the Governor of New South Wales, as part of that British Colony of New South Wales.
-In 1825, Van Diemen's Land became a separate British colony, administered separately from New South Wales, with a Legislative Council of six men appointed to advise the Lieutenant Governor of Van Diemen's Land who had sole governance of the colony.
+Initially, it was administered by the governor of New South Wales, as part of that British Colony of New South Wales.
+In 1825, Van Diemen's Land became a separate British colony, administered separately from New South Wales, with a Legislative Council of six men appointed to advise the lieutenant governor of Van Diemen's Land who had sole governance of the colony.
 The Council initially held meetings in a room adjacent to the old Government House that was located near to the present site of Franklin Square, but by 1841 they relocated meetings to the 'Long Room' (now the Members' Lounge) in the Customs House.

 In 1850, the British Parliament enacted the Australian Colonies Government Act, which gave Van Diemen's Land the right to elect its first representative government.
 The size of the Legislative Council was increased from six to 24.
 Eight members were appointed by the Governor, and 16 were elected by property owners.
 The new Legislative Council met for the first time in 1852, and by 1854 they had passed the Tasmanian Constitution Act, giving Van Diemen's Land responsible self-government and a new bicameral parliament.
 Queen Victoria granted Royal assent in 1855 and Van Diemen's Land became a self-governing colony.
 In the following year, 1856, one of the new parliament's first acts was to change the name of the colony from Van Diemen's Land to Tasmania.